microconfig/microconfig/README.md

         └───process.proc
 ```

-Inside process.proc we will store configuration that describe what is your service and how to run it (You config files can have other properties, so don't pay attention on concrete values).
+Inside process.proc we will store configuration that describes what is your service and how to run it (Your config files can have other properties, so don't pay attention on concrete values).

 **orders process.proc:**
 ```*.properties